cbryant6/Acoustic-Dosimeter/README.md

 ## 1) Overview Slide (Title, What it Does, General Sketch)

-**What it does (1-3 sentences):** The sensing module continuously samples ambient audio using a MEMS microphone, extracts energy and frequency features (RMS + FFT band energy), and integrates them over time into a single **exposure index**.
+**What it does:** The sensing module continuously samples ambient audio using a MEMS microphone, extracts energy and frequency features (RMS + FFT band energy), and integrates them over time into a single **exposure index**.
 The display module receives that index wirelessly and visualizes it as a slow-moving gauge needle, with an LED and a single button for reset/calibration.

 **Physical features (sketch):** see general sketch above.